admin@neurovita.com.au or 1300 034 812

 Let's dive deeper into Stroke Rehab and the OT role.

 A stroke occurs when blood flow to a part of the brain is interrupted, either by a blocked artery (ischemic stroke) or a burst blood vessel (haemorrhagic stroke).
-This interruption can lead to various physical and cognitive impairments, depending on which part of the brain is affected.
+This interruption causes cells in the brain to become damaged or die.
+This damage or cell death can lead to various physical and cognitive impairments, depending on which part of the brain is affected.

 Physical Impairments: After a stroke you might experience one or more of the following physical impairments: